tra/spawnling/README.md

 Threading advantages:
 - less filling - threads take less resources... how much less?  it depends.
-Some flavors of Unix are pretty efficient at forking so the threading advantage may not be as big as you think... but then again, maybe it's more than you think.  ;-)
+Some flavors of Unix are pretty efficient at forking so the threading advantage may not be as big as you think... but then again, maybe it's more than you think.  :wink:
 - debugging - you can set breakpoints in your threads

 ## Acknowledgements